 We want to highlight established and emerging scholars in the field of immigration studies.
 We especially want to feature those doing the work on our campus.
-View our Research page (Coming Soon!) to learn about immigration history, policy, legislation, and sociological impacts through the lenses of various disciplines.
+View our Research Page to learn about immigration history, policy, legislation, and sociological impacts through the lenses of various disciplines.

 Asylee: A person who has been granted the relief of asylum in the United States due to fear of persecution in their native country for the same reasons as refugees.
 Immediately after obtaining asylum, asylees are authorized to work in the United States and one year later, an asylee can apply for lawful permanent resident (LPR) status.
 Like all other LPRs after five more years, the asylee can apply for U.S. citizenship.